knpuniversity/php-beginner-series/knpu/episode3/how-to-speak-database.rst

 We're going to ease into using the command line, so don't worry.
-You probably *can* avoid using the terminal, but you'll be a much better developer if you and terminal become friends.
+You probably *can* avoid using the terminal, but you'll be a much better developer if you and terminal become friendly.

 Ready?
 Type ``mysql --help``.
 Bah!
 MySQL's help information is a bit chatty.
 But hey, things are working!